khozzy/hugo-blog/content/blog/data-platform-aws/1-ingest.md

 {"name": "anonymous_visited", "tstamp": "2021-07-25 19:55:18.000000", "payload": "{\"dvce_os\": \"Android 2.3.4\", \"session_id\": \"itAqBfmzNBaLAlydARtE\"}", "payload_md5": "0005d027655753217b46305bdc40e035"}
 ```

-Both streams managed to reduce size almost 4 times due to data compression chosen.
-Parquet is still slightly more efficient because of internal binary format representation.
+Both streams have successfully reduced their sizes by almost 4 times, thanks to the chosen data compression method.
+Notably, Parquet format exhibits slightly superior efficiency due to its internal binary format representation.

-## Querying data
+## Data Querying
-Since the streaming data is now being stored in S3 in regular time interval, let's move to the actual data analysis.
-We leverage AWS Glue service to provide a logical representation of the data structure and AWS Athena as a distributed compute engine.
+With the streaming data being consistently stored in Amazon S3 at regular time intervals, we can now delve into the core of data analysis.
+Our approach involves harnessing the capabilities of AWS Glue, which offers a sophisticated logical portrayal of the data's structure.
+Additionally, we employ AWS Athena, a distributed computing engine.

-Let's start with declaring resources for two AWS Glue tables (`events_json` and `events_parquet`).
+To initiate the process, we commence by defining the necessary resources for two  AWS Glue tables: `events_json` and `events_parquet`.

 ```terraform
 resource "aws_glue_catalog_table" "events_json" {